Correlations in entanglement-assisted prepare-and-measure scenarios: EA bits are strictly more powerful than hyperbits

 In \cite{Pawlowski2012} an equivalence is claimed between EA bit and hyperbit strategies.
 While it is true that any hyperbit strategy can be simulated by EA bits, the converse claim is incorrect, as we illustrate with an explicit counterexample.

 We consider the dimension witness of Gallego et al from \ref{sec:gallego}.
 As discussed there, we found an explicit EA bit strategy achieving $W_5 \approx 9.034$, which we proved to be optimal.
 The correlations in a hyperbit model are given by the scalar products between unit vectors.
 Hence, finding the optimal value of a linear function of the correlations for a hyperbit strategy amounts to a search over Gram matrices, which can be cast as a single SDP \cite{blackjack}.
-Taking into account the possibility that Bob may use more complex strategies, e.g., where he probabilistically decides to discard the message of Alice and outputs a predetermined output), we find, following the methods of \cite{blackjack}, which is strictly smaller than the EA bit value.
+Taking into account the possibility that Bob may use more complex strategies, e.g., where he probabilistically decides to discard the message of Alice and outputs a predetermined output), we find, following the methods of \cite{blackjack},